Episode 3

 Speaker C:

-And I embraced my new name.
+And I embrace my new name.

 Speaker C: